Par566/Docker-3-Tier-Application/Readme.md

 4. **Access the Application:**

-   Open your favorite browser and visit [http://localhost:80](http://localhost:80).
+   Open your browser and visit [http://localhost:80](http://localhost:80).
 Enjoy exploring the MERN stack application!

 ## Data Persistence